Skip to content

 3. Match allowed_plugins pattern (if org specifies one)

-You can let developers add project-specific plugins:
+You can let developers add project-specific plugins by opening two gates:

 {